MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 from azureml.deploy.server import MLServer

 # Define the location of the Machine Learning Server
-# And provide your username and password
 HOST = '{{https://YOUR_HOST_ENDPOINT}}'
+# And provide your username and password as a Python tuple
 context = ('{{YOUR_USERNAME}}', '{{YOUR_PASSWORD}}')
 client = DeployClient(HOST, use=MLServer, auth=context)
 ```